Allen's test: Modified test

 If color returns as described, Allen's test is considered to be normal.
 If color fails to return, the test is considered abnormal and it suggests that the ulnar artery supply to the hand is not sufficient.
-This indicates that it may not be safe to cannulate or needle the radial artery.
-There is still some confusion as to whether a normal Allen test should be referred to as negative or positive.
-In preoperative surgical notes it is perhaps best to avoid the words negative or positive and document the result as normal or abnormal.

-Anatomical basis

-The hand is normally supplied by blood from both the ulnar and radial arteries.
-The arteries join in the hand.
-Thus, if the blood supply from one of the arteries is cut off, the other artery can supply adequate blood to the hand.
-A minority of people lack this dual blood supply.

 Significance

-An uncommon complication of radial arterial blood sampling/cannulation is disruption of the artery (obstruction by clot), placing the hand at risk of ischemia.
-Those people who lack the dual supply are at much greater risk of ischemia.
-The risk can be reduced by performing the modified Allen's test beforehand.
-People who have a single blood supply in one hand often have a dual supply in the other, allowing the practitioner to take blood from the side with dual supply.

 The modified Allen's test is also performed prior to heart bypass surgery.
 The radial artery is occasionally used as a conduit for bypass surgery, and its patency lasts longer in comparison to the saphenous veins.
 Prior to heart bypass surgery, the test is performed to assess the suitability of the radial artery to be used as a conduit.
 A result of less than 3 seconds is considered as good and suitable.
 A result of between 3–5 seconds is equivocal, whereas the radial artery will not be considered for grafting if the result is longer than 5 seconds.